 About Dr. Sasha Berleman, ACR Fire Ecologist

-ACR’s Dr. Sasha Berleman recently completed a PhD in Scott Stephens’ wildland fire science research lab at UC Berkeley.
-She conducted her PhD research on prescribed fire use in California landscapes for restoration of ecosystem health.
-She has been an active participant in Prescribed Fire Training Exchanges (TREX) since 2010, with most being located in Northern California (Mt Shasta and Klamath regions).
-She is a qualified firefighter with “Fire Effects Monitoring” and “Squad Boss” qualifications.
+Dr. Sasha Berleman leads ACR's Fire Ecology Program.
+She has her PhD in wildland fire science from UC Berkeley.
+She conducted her graduate research on prescribed fire use in California landscapes for restoration of ecosystem health.
+She has been an active participant in Prescribed Fire Training Exchanges (TREX) since 2010, with most being located in Northern California (Shasta, Trinity and Klamath regions).
+She is a wildland firefighter with “Fire Effects Monitoring” and “Squad Boss” qualifications.
 She spent summer 2017 on the Redding Interagency Hotshot Crew and has approximately 600 hours of hands-on prescribed fire experience.
-In addition to her PhD work, she has been actively involved in fire ecology and fire-use in the North Bay region since 2011, planning prescribed fire and monitoring projects with managers at Mitsui Ranch of Sonoma Mountain Ranch Preservation Foundation and at Pepperwood Preserve.
 Sasha is a board member of the Central Coast Prescribed Fire Council. reach Sasha by email at firstname.lastname@example.org.